HackYourFuture/React/week4/MAKEME.md

 1. Practice the concepts
 2. React exercises
 3. Code along
-4. PROJECT: Hack Your Todolist IIII
+4. PROJECT: Hack Your Weather IIII

 ## **1. Practice the concepts**